-There are many passages that warn of the torment that awaits those who do not believe in the only begotten Son of God for their eternal redemption, and perhaps there is no more chilling passage that attests to this truth, than the story the Lord Jesus related during his earthly ministry, which describes the eternal destinies of Lazarus and the rich man, in Luke chapter 16.
+There are many passages that warn of the torment that awaits those who do not believe in the only begotten Son of God for their eternal redemption, and perhaps there is no more chilling passage that attests to this truth, than the story the Lord Jesus related during his earthly ministry which describes the eternal destinies of Lazarus and the rich man, in Luke chapter 16.

 Jesus knew that if men refused to believe the Word of God... nothing would persuade them - even if someone coming back from the dead.
-Indeed, not many months later a man named Lazareth... the brother of Mary and Martha, was brought back to life, and Jesus Himself rose from the grave - yet they refused to believe his message of salvation.
+Indeed, not many months later a man named Lazarus... the brother of Mary and Martha, was brought back to life, and Jesus Himself rose from the grave - yet they refused to believe his message of salvation.
 Jesus taught the futility of trusting in one's sight or relying on signs, feelings, dreams, or emotions.
 We live by faith and not by sight.
 We live by faith in God's Word and not as a result of an experience, an angelic appearance, or even someone returning from the dead.

-Lazareth, the beggarman, was not saved because he was poor and the rich man was not condemned because of his wealth, or elevated position in the community.
-Lazareth was saved by God's grace because of his faith and the rich man was condemned because of his lack of faith.
+Lazarus, the beggarman, was not saved because he was poor and the rich man was not condemned because of his wealth, or elevated position in the community.
+Lazarus was saved by God's grace because of his faith and the rich man was condemned because of his lack of faith.
 Like the proud Pharisees, the rich man was trusting in his own wealth, generosity, position, religious adherence, and self-righteousness to secure his place in Paradise - but nothing can earn our eternal salvation.
-Salvation is the free gift of God THROUGH having faith in the Person and Work of Christ Jesus our Saviour - for there is no other name, given among men whereby we must be saved.
+Salvation is the free gift of God THROUGH having faith in the Person and Work of Christ Jesus our Saviour - for there is no other name given among men whereby we must be saved.

-When the Lord Jesus told these proud, religious men, 'If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead', His message held a profound and eternal truth, that continues to resonate down the corridors of time.
-JESUS HIMSELF would soon walk to the cross to as the ransom price for the sin of the world HE HIMSELF would die and He would rise from the dead, as prophesied by Moses and the Old Testament prophets... but Jesus knew that if these proud Pharisees would not listen to the truth spoken by Moses, the Prophets, and His own Messianic ministry - they would not even be persuaded when HE HIMSELF rose from the dead.
+When the Lord Jesus told these proud, religious men, "If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead," His message held a profound and eternal truth, that continues to resonate down the corridors of time.
+JESUS HIMSELF would soon walk to the Cross as the ransom price for the sin of the world HE HIMSELF would die and He would rise from the dead, as prophesied by Moses and the Old Testament prophets... but Jesus knew that if these proud Pharisees would not listen to the truth spoken by Moses, the Prophets, and His own Messianic ministry - they would not even be persuaded when HE HIMSELF rose from the dead.

 Heavenly Father, how I praise and thank You for all Your goodness, grace, and long-suffering patience towards me, a sinner saved by grace through faith in Christ.
-Thank You for the Scriptures and the truth they contain and thank You for opening my eyes to believe the truth Your word teaches.
-Thank You for the many prophetic voices in Scripture that point us to Jesus Christ - our God and Saviour.
+Thank You for the Scriptures and the truth they contain and thank You for opening my eyes to believe the truth Your Word teaches.
+Thank You for the many prophetic voices in Scripture that point me to Jesus Christ - my God and Saviour.
 Have pity on those whose minds are closed to the truth and who are trusting in their own righteousness.
 Show them the truth that there is no other name given among men whereby we must be saved - and point them to Jesus, in Whose name I pray, AMEN.